sami-chaaban/alphascreen/README.md

 alphascreen --show_top 0.7
 ```

-If you want instead want to rank by iptm score, you can pass ```--rankby iptm```.
-This relies on your Alphafold/ColabFold implementation writing the iptm and ptm scores to a *scores.txt* file within the individual results directories.
+If you want instead want to rank by local interaction score (LIS) (Kim et al., 2024), you can pass ```--rank_by lis```.
+While iptm and ptm can be used for ranking as well, alphascreen relies on your Alphafold/Colabfold implementation writing the iptm and ptm scores to a *scores.txt* file within the individual results directories.
 It should have the same number of lines as there are models, each line containing the information in this format:

 *iptm:0.09 ptm:0.62*
+*iptm:0.02 ptm:0.63*
+*...*

 These values are just an example.
 Note the presence/absence of spaces and placement of colons.